The Institute of Cognitive Neuroscience (ICN) supports research exploring the biological bases of human behavior.

-ICN supervises one of the most popular interdisciplinary masters programs on campus: Cognitive Sciences and Technologies: From Neuron to Cognition.
+ICN supervises doctoral programme and one of the most popular interdisciplinary masters programs on campus: Cognitive Sciences and Technologies: From Neuron to Cognition.
 This program provides a broad curriculum in cognitive psychology, neuroscience, computational neuroscience, and neurotechnology.

 Representative Research Lines of ICN Faculty

 Highlight it, click Ctrl+Enter and send us a message.
 Thank you for your help!

 To be used only for spelling or punctuation mistakes.